tayloracox/web/data/posts/2018-08-13-why-full-stack.md

 Being a full-stack developer means having knowledge in all areas of the web site.
 That's a tall order.
 How to do we manage this tall order at SDG?
 We focus on creating what a has been known as a "T-shaped" developer:

-//TODO: t shape graphic

-A "T-shaped" developer has that wide breadth of knowledge (i.e. across the spectrum of the web stack) with 1 or more fields of deep knowledge and interest.
+A "T-shaped" developer has that wide breadth of knowledge, across the spectrum of the web stack (the top of the "T") with 1 or more fields of deep knowledge and interest (the leg of the "T") .
 This doesn't mean that every new developer we teach will be an expert in every aspect of web development.
 That can take years of training.
 Being "T-shaped" means that a developer can talk to and even create ideas anywhere in the stack, but has their focus has to be in one or a handful of areas.
 To do this, we are sacrificing depth of knowledge for a more broader approach.

 ## But, don't we want depth?